 Author: Andrew Chapman

-But notice that in both the original and the variant case, your choice is one life vs. five lives.
-If we were purely concerned with total lives saved, then Don’t Switch and Don’t Push should be morally equivalent and Switch and Push should be morally equivalent.
-But they don’t seem to be so-equivalent to many people.2
+But in both cases, it’s one life versus five lives.
+If we were solely concerned with total lives saved, then Don’t Switch and Don’t Push should be morally equivalent and Switch and Push should be morally equivalent.
+Are they?

 2. Kantian Deontology & the Categorical Imperative